ccnmtl/compiled3/content/articles/ux-colors.md

 to ensure that the user experience leads to the outcome of the pedagogical goals behind the application design.

-Color choices in user interface design is an important component of UXD.
+Color choices in user interface design are an important component of UXD.
 They can be a source of harmony that integrates product identity, visual design, mood.
 A combination of tone and saturation in user interface design can increase usability, affect functionality, and shape behavior.
 Colors can also indicate interactive components, and express relationships between elements on a page.
 A